 - Only need to disable one project after the event

-- In order to work on Terra following the workshop, participants will have to set up their own billing and clone their workshop workspace to their billing project
+- In order to work on Terra following the workshop, participants will have to set up their own billing and clone their workshop workspace to their billing project.

-- Participants cannot see detailed cost breakdowns or billing reports
+- Participants cannot see detailed cost breakdowns or billing reports.

 After the workshop: Disable billing for all workshop projects

-Note: You need to have “Owner” (Billing Account Administrator) permission of the GCP Billing Account in order to follow these instructions.
+If you cannot follow the instructions, check your billing roleYou need to have “Owner” (Billing Account Administrator) permission of the Google Cloud Billing account in order to follow these instructions.

 You will want to make sure to tell participants who want to be able to access work from the workshop to set up their own billing and copy any of their workspaces under their own billing.

 Why isn't it enough to remove users from a billing account or project?

-- Participants will have plenty of money to spend after the workshop to explore Terra
+- Participants will have plenty of money to spend after the workshop to explore Terra.

-- Participants have to give their credit card and go through GCP console to access GCP credits
+- Participants have to give their credit card and go through GCP console to access GCP credits.

-- Some will not want to give their personal card (have to have a backup)
+- Some will not want to give their personal card (have to have a backup).